JenGar13/JKG-Elk-Stack-Project/README.md

 Check http://Your-ELK-VM-PUBLIC-IP:5601/app/kibana.
 You will replace Your-ELK-VM-PUBLIC with the public Ip of your ELk VM.
 You'll see the following page.

-You'll then navigate to the following options:
+The user will then navigate to the following options:
-- Observability << Logs << Add Log Data.
-Then select elasticsearch logs and choose the appropriate OS for your system.
+- Observability << Logs << _Add Log Data_.
+Then select elasticsearch logs and choose the appropriate OS for their machine system.
+- Do the same for Metrics by _Adding Metric data_.
+- The versatile options allow the user to log data and check the metrics of the traffic throughout their virtual machines.

 ![Image](README/Images/ELK_kibana.PNG)